Are you battling insomnia? Struggling with too many sleepless nights?

 Tossing and turning all night is no fun at all.
 What if there was a simple way you could help calm your mind and body without even getting out of bed?
 The good news is there is, and it’s completely free!
 So why not give it a try?!

-This post will cover what EFT tapping is, how to use tapping for sleep and how it may help you with insomnia.
+This post will cover what EFT tapping is, how to use tapping for sleep, and how it may help you with insomnia.

 What is EFT Tapping?

-Emotional Freedom Technique, also known as EFT tapping or just tapping, is a practical and easy tool that has been proven to help many people get a good night’s sleep.
+The Emotional Freedom Technique, also known as EFT tapping or just tapping, is a practical and easy tool that has been proven to help many people get a good night’s sleep.
 Whether you’re new to tapping or have been using tapping for years, it’s quick and easy enough to learn that by the time you finish this article, you’ll feel equipped to try tapping tonight for better sleep.

 EFT is based on the principles of acupuncture in Chinese medicine, which uses needles to unblock energy to restore the body to health.

 EFT commonly referred to as “tapping,” is a simple and practical stress management technique to help calm your mind and body.
 With EFT, you use your fingers to stimulate specific acupressure points or meridian points on your body by tapping on them with your fingertips while tuning in to a particular problem.
-The stimulation to the meridian points helps reduce negative emotions and stress, disrupting your sleep to restore energy balance into your body.
+The stimulation to the meridian points helps reduce negative emotions and stress, disrupting your sleep to restore energy balance in your body.

-While this post is aimed at tapping specifically on the topic of insomnia, you may find it beneficial to support you in regulating your nervous system by tapping on negative emotions throughout the day.
+While this post is aimed at tapping specifically into the topic of insomnia, you may find it beneficial to support you in regulating your nervous system by tapping on negative emotions throughout the day.
 In fact, one of the “side effects” of tapping in itself is that it induces a calming effect, which can only help support preparing you for more restful sleep.